 She finally appears before the king who loved her above the others and he crowns Esther queen.

 Some time later, Mordecai was told of a plot by two of the king’s eunuchs to kill the king.
-So he relayed this information to Esther, who then tells the king of this plot on behalf of Mordecai.
+Hee relayed this information to Esther, who then tells the king of this plot on behalf of Mordecai.

 The king had a servant named Haman who had received great promotion and high position.
 He was above all of the king’s court and essentially number two in the kingdom.